afloresal0003/nyc-arm-mining-script/README.md

 ## 📌 Notes

-- This project was completed as a solo final project at Columbia University.
+- This project was completed as a project at Columbia University.
-- All code is original and built from scratch — no off-the-shelf ML libraries used.
 - Project demonstrates database theory (Apriori), systems design, and civic data analysis.

----

-## 📬 Contact

-Built by **[Your Name]**
-For questions or collaboration, please reach out via [your.email@example.com] or visit [your GitHub profile].